-- (e) if, having been elected a member as an independent candidate, he or she joins a political party - (f) if he or she is recalled by the writing electorate in accordance with an Act of the National Assembly to give effect to section 92; - (g) if, without the permission in writing of the Speaker or reasonable cause, he or she is absent from ten or more sittings of the National Assembly during any period that the National Assembly is in session and continued to meet; - (h) if he or she is found in contempt of the National Assembly and is expelled on a resolution supported by not less than three quarters of all the members of the National Assembly. - (2) An Act of the National assembly may, in order to permit any member who has been- - (a) sentenced to death; - (b) convicted or found guilty of any offence or subject any offence or subject to any finding to which subsection (1) of section 90 refers; - (c) adjudged to be of unsound mind; or - (d) adjudged or otherwise declared to be bankrupt, to appeal against any such decision in accordance with any law, provided that, subject to such conditions as may be specified, the decision shall not have effect for the purposes of this section until such time as may be so prescribed. - (3) The Clerk of the National assembly shall immediately inform the Independent Electoral Commission of any vacancy among the members of the National assembly. - Recall of members 92.
-An Act of National Assembly may make provision for the recall of an elected member of the National Assembly.
-Such an Act shall-
+- 1. A member of the National Assembly shall vacate his or her seat in the National Assembly - a. on the dissolution of the National Assembly; - b. subject to subsection (2), if any circumstances arise that, if he or she were not a member, would cause him or her to be disqualified for election as a member or nomination as a member; - c. if he or she resigns his or her office as a member; - d.
+[Deleted by Act No. 11 of 2017]. - e. if, having been elected a member as an independent candidate, he or she joins a political party; - f. if, being a member representing a single seat constituency, he or she is recalled by the electorate of that constituency in accordance with an Act of the National Assembly to give effect to section 92; - g. if, without the permission in writing of the Speaker or reasonable cause, he or she is absent from ten or more sittings of the National Assembly during any period that the National Assembly is in session and continues to meet; - h. if he or she is found in contempt of the National Assembly and is expelled on a resolution supported by not less than three quarters of all the members of the National Assembly. - 2.
+An Act of the National Assembly may, in order to permit any member who - a. has been sentenced to death; - b. has been convicted or found guilty of any offence or subject to any finding to which subsection (1) of section 90 refers, - c. adjudged to be of unsound mind; or - d. adjudged or otherwise declared to be bankrupt, to appeal against any such decision in accordance with any law, provided that, subject to such conditions as may be specified, the decision shall not have effect for the purposes of this section until such time as may be so prescribed. - 3.
+The Clerk of the National Assembly shall immediately inform the Independent Electoral Commission of any vacancy among the members of the National Assembly.